argonne-lcf/GettingStarted/Examples/Crux/affinity/README.md

 ## Example submission script

-The following submission script will launch 64 MPI ranks on each node allocated.
-The MPI ranks are bound to CPUS with a depth (stride) of 1.
+The following submission script will launch 128 MPI ranks on each node allocated.
+Each node contains dual 64-core CPUs and each MPI rank is bound to single core.
 ```
 #!/bin/sh -l
 #PBS -l select=2:system=crux